XZ3149/LeafcutterITI/README.md

                     [--introncutoff] [-m/--minclucounts] [-r/--mincluratio]

 Mandatory parameters:
---map             The isoforms to introns map generated from leafcutterITI_map_gen  (default: None)
+--map             The isoforms to introns map generated from leafcutterITI_map_gen

---count_files     A txt file that contain the sample names (default: None)
+--count_files     A txt file that contain the sample names

---connect_file    The intron-exon connectivity file generated from leafcutterITI_map_gen (default: None)
+--connect_file    The intron-exon connectivity file generated from leafcutterITI_map_gen

--a, --annot       The transcriptome annotation gtf file (default: None)
+-a, --annot       The transcriptome annotation gtf file

 Optional Parameters: